Line-up of cars in a row

 Court of Appeal ruling on Johnson v.
 Firstrand Bank looks to pay out billions for motor finance customers

 The latest ruling on Johnson v.
-Firstrand Bank looks to pay out billions for motor finance customers
+Firstrand Bank could mean a pay out of billions for motor finance customers.
+Learn more about how the ruling could affect mis-sold car finance claims.

 Search our website